01mf02/jq-lang-spec/spec.typ

     an additional $"break"$ exception that carries the current value alongside the variable, as well as
     variants of the value update operators in @updating that can handle unpolarised breaks.
-    As break-aware update operators are considerably more complex than what we showed and we estimate that label expressions are rarely used in the left-hand side of updates anyway, we think it more beneficial for the presentation to forgo label expressions here.
+    Because making update operators handle unpolarised breaks renders them considerably more complex and
+    we estimate that label expressions are
+    rarely used in the left-hand side of updates anyway, we think it more beneficial for the presentation to forgo label expressions here.
   ]
 - $x(f_1; ...; f_n)$, $x$: Call filters.